 Sorry girls and boys, but no amount of flapping your hands around will get your nail polish to dry in the air.

 When talking about gel polish, it is better to use the term cure rather than dry.
 Curing is a term used in chemistry for the process of hardening or toughening a material.
-Gel nail polish can be cured (or hardened) using a UV lamp or an LED lamp.
+Gel nail polish cures (or hardens) using a UV lamp or an LED lamp.

 Curing your gel nail polish is easy.
 All you need to do is apply the polish, put your hand under the lamp and press start.
 Keep your hand still and wait for the light to go out on your lamp, simple!